fixing OJS blank page or empty white page

-An OJS that has a white screen when it is viewed in the browser actually in technical terms has error 500, also known as the Internal Server Error or Fatal Error, which can have several negative impacts on a website and its users.
-Some of these impacts include:
+An OJS that has a white screen or OJS blank page when it is viewed in the browser actually in technical terms has error 500, also known as the Internal Server Error or Fatal Error, which can have several negative impacts on a website and its users.

 5. And the most important thing it can make your journal delisted or deindexed to the current and upcoming deindexing such as Google Scholar, DOAJ, Scopus, and other